gbfranko/MonteCarlo-Project/README.md

         The wide form of the dataframe will a single column index with the roll number, and each die number as a column.
 '''
+Inputs:
+form - The orientation that you want the dataframe to appear (Either wide or narrow) Defaults to wide.
+Outputs:
+A data frame of the results of the game in a special way.
+If the input is wide then the data frame comes out with die number as index and roll number as columns.
+If the input is narrow then the data frame has multi index (die number and roll number) and one column with the faces

 ### class Analyzer